 Once you’re into using FLAC, you won’t go back to MP3 320kbps.
 Some music in FLAC format is quite hard to find and there is not much Dance / Pop music unless you buy it online or find some other Jazz/Souls/Blues music on hdtracks.com.

 But right now I have around 200 tracks mostly Jazz, Blues, and Pop.
 There are ‘ways’ to find it.

 The Rockford Fosgate Prime R300X4 Amplifier

 My speakers are powered by a Rockford Fosgate Prime 4-channel amplifier and it’s quite powerful, as it gives my component speakers the power it needs.
 The Rockford Fosgate amplifier cost about RM2.8k (including installation) in Malaysia but can get it at cheaper price if buy from Amazon US.

 Although it’s cheaper from Amazon, the long distance delivery all the way from the USA is a bit worrying for me, so I rather spend a bit more and get it straight from the car accessories shop.
 Nothing much to complain about R300x4 as I get crystal clear and clean sound with amplifier.

 Custom A-Pillar For Better Sound Stage

 Thanks to RS Pro Auto Accessories in Kepong.
-When you’re at their shop, you’ll be surprised with the trophies displayed there.
-Another thing is their hard work and great workmanship, clean installation and after sales service.
+When you’re at their shop, you’ll be surprised by the trophies displayed there.
+Another thing is their hard work and great workmanship, clean installation and after-sales service.

-I give it 5/5 star.
+I give it a 5 stars.
 Worth breaking my bank account.